-This category of online course software provides everything you need not just to create and sell online courses, but also to manage your full Web presence.
-They combine elements of a Web content management system (CMS) with marketing and customer relationship management tools (CRM).
-I plan to do a round-up post on this type of platform soon, but for the time being, I can say that choice I would most seriously consider in this category is:
+This category of online course software provides everything you need not just to create and sell online courses, but also to manage your full web presence.
+They combine elements of a web content management system (CMS) with marketing and customer relationship management tools (CRM).
+I plan to do a round-up post on this type of platform soon, but for the time being, I can say that the course platform I would most seriously consider in this category is:

 Kajabi describes itself as “the one system you need to market, sell, and deliver your knowledge online.”
 As it happens, selling online courses is a big part of the equation.
 Along with courses, you’re able to sell memberships, training portals, file downloads, and pretty much any other digital product you can come up with.

-The company massively upgraded its Web page builder capabilities in 2019, making it more powerful than ever for creating Web sites and courses.
+The company massively upgraded its web page builder capabilities in 2019, making it more powerful than ever for creating websites and online courses.
 And, in early 2020, Kajabi released Kajabi Email, featuring a powerful visual editor to to create attractive, high-converting e-mails fast.
-The Web page builder and e-mail capabilities are included with every plan.
+The web page builder and e-mail capabilities are included with every plan.

 From a course standpoint, Kartra will work best if your focus is on video content – it does not have the level of course creation, student management, or assessment capabilities that the more course-focused platforms covered here have.
 But if video is your thing, and you want a ton of marketing muscle, Kartra is hard to beat.
 Plans start at $99 per month.
 (Full Kartra review here.)